butopea/vue-storefront-opencart-indexer/README.md

 * Clone this repository
 * `yarn install`
-* Edit `config.json` to set your VS Bridge credentials, ElasticSearch index name, store ID, language ID, as well as endpoint URLs to match your domain.
+* Copy `config.json.example` as `config.json` and edit it to set your VS Bridge credentials, ElasticSearch index name, store ID, language ID, as well as endpoint URLs to match your domain.

 Note: You need to whitelist your IP address in OpenCart's admin panel.